anujdeshpande/graph-digitizer/README.md

 https://github.com/anujdeshpande/scripts/blob/master/fetch_sed.py

 Needed the digitized graphs for post processing.
-Used the functions herein for thickening, cropping, getting the co-ordinates and combining 2 (or more) graphs to get the co-ordinates of combination filters
+Used the functions herein for thickening, cropping, getting the co-ordinates and combining 2 (or more) graphs to get the co-ordinates of combined filters